 Parents should compare the costs and benefits of PLUS Loans and private student loans.
 Parents with excellent credit may qualify for private student loan interest rates that are lower than the current PLUS Loan rate.

 Worried about your college tuition?
-Find the best student loan suited for you
+Find the best student loans suited for you

 Can the parent loan be transferred to the child?